CeciliaNilsson709/CeciliaNilsson709.github.io/pages/press.md

 ---
-title: Press
+title: Media Coverage
 description:
 background: /assets/JohanBackman.jpg
 permalink: /press/
 ---

-**Some selected press clippings featuring different parts of my research:**
+**Some selected media stories covering different parts of my research:**

 Audubon Magazine: [A New Golden Age of Observation Is Revealing the Wonders of Night Migration](https://www.audubon.org/node/366450), 2021